-2P/Encke is a small comet whose orbit brings it closer to the sun than Jupiter.
+2P/Encke is a mid-sized comet whose orbit brings it closer to the sun than Jupiter.
 NASA JPL has classified 2P/Encke as a "Near Earth Asteroid" due to its orbit's proximity to Earth, but it is not considered potentially hazardous because computer simulations have not indicated any imminent likelihood of future collision.

 The rotation of 2P/Encke has been observed.
 It completes a rotation on its axis every 11.08 days.